 Since the late 1990s, right to repair has been a hotly contested issue, especially in the electronics, automotive and farm equipment industries.
 The issue gained a higher profile in 2017 and 2018 when right to repair legislation was filed in several U.S. states and major tech vendors, including Apple, AT&T and Microsoft and their trade associations lobbied against it, claiming safety, security and copyright concerns.

-Right to repair in the electronics industry dates back to dawn of the computer era in the mid-1950s, according to the Repair Association (formerly the Digital Right to Repair Coalition).
+Right to repair in the electronics industry dates back to the dawn of the computer era in the mid-1950s, according to the Repair Association (formerly the Digital Right to Repair Coalition).
 A pivotal event was the 1956 consent decree in a U.S. federal court that found IBM in contempt of anti-monopoly laws and required the computer vendor to allow a market in used equipment and independent repairs.
 When the consent decree was lifted in 1996, independent repair of computers began a steady decline, the association claims.

-Right to repair concerns soon spread to other types of products that have computers or firmware inside of them, such as appliances and cars.
+Right to repair concerns soon spread to other types of products that have computers or firmware inside of them, such as smartphones, appliances and cars.
 The issue took on greater urgency when the auto industry began trying to enforce similar restrictions on repairs.

 In 2013, Massachusetts passed the Motor Vehicle Owners' Right to Repair Act, becoming the only state to have such a law.
-In the following two years, several automobile and truck associations agreed to a memorandum of understanding committing their industries to following the Massachusetts model in all 50 states.
+In the following two years, several automobile and truck associations agreed to a memorandum of understanding committing their industries to follow the Massachusetts model in all 50 states.

 By mid-2018, 18 states had electronics right to repair (or fair repair) legislation under consideration.
 The proposed laws would require manufacturers to make spare parts, repair tools, manuals and firmware available to the general public and independent service providers.